 World Listening Post showcases music from around the globe in the form of album reviews accompanied by video clips.
 It encompasses a wide range of contemporary and traditional styles and encourages listeners to go beyond their own comfort zones by crossing national and linguistic frontiers.

-As of October 2020, the site has posted reviews of albums from 90 countries.
-It has had more than 70,000 page views from people in 190+ countries.
+As of March 2021, the site has posted reviews of albums from 90 countries and territories and has had more than 85,000 page views from readers in more than 200 lands.

 WLP was launched in New York on June 17, 2015.

 I used to think that seeing the world and hearing its music were separate interests.
 In my twenties, I journeyed around the globe twice without really connecting them.
 I listened to music in India and Sri Lanka, in Lebanon and Israel, in Madagascar and Mozambique and, for a brief while, I sang American folk and country songs in a nightclub in Kyoto, Japan.
 But I didn’t have a musical worldview.
 By the time I reached my thirties I was going to concerts to hear the local music wherever I traveled and also discovered that attending familiar Broadway shows (West Side Story in Swedish, Jesus Christ Superstar in Russian, Joseph and the Amazing Technicolor Dreamcoat in Spanish) could give me a local theater experience essentially without a language barrier.